core-wg/comi/draft-ietf-core-comi.md

   the payload according to the rules defined in section 4 of {{I-D.ietf-core-yang-cbor}}.

-# CoMI Architecture {#comi-architecture}
+# CORECONF Architecture {#comi-architecture}

-This section describes the CoMI architecture to use CoAP for reading and modifying the content of datastore(s) used for the management of the instrumented node.
+This section describes the CORECONF architecture to use CoAP for reading and modifying the content of datastore(s) used for the management of the instrumented node.